 I run what I call my Action Team (or MPACT for short) and perhaps you’d be interested in getting involved.

 Essentially we go out (usually on a Saturday morning for a couple of hours) and knock on doors to assist residents with any problems or concerns they might have.
 These can be local, national or international in nature.
-Afterwards I write back to people on their specific concerns, trying to help where I can.
+Afterwards, I write back to people on their specific concerns, trying to help where I can.

-Afterwards we usually go for a drink and quick bite to eat in a local pub; there is a real social atmosphere.
+We usually go for a drink and quick bite to eat in a local pub; there is a real social atmosphere.